oumi-ai/oumi/docs/MODEL_DEFINITION.md

 # Model Definition

-At a high level, this is the pseudo code for Pytorch training loop:
+At a high level, this is the pseudo code for a Pytorch training loop:

 ```python
 # The LeMa config defines everything required to train a model.